JWST Background-Limited Observations

 Since the Background Limited special requirement limits the schedulability of an observation to times when the background is relatively low, it is effectively a scheduling constraint.
 For targets at low ecliptic latitude, the Background Limited special requirement may restrict the schedulable window to 10–20 days per year.
 Thus, users should apply the Background Limited special requirement only if scientifically justified.

 Applying both the Background Limited special requirement and another scheduling requirement (for example, one of the aperture position angle special requirements) may make an observation impossible to schedule.
 Users will have to decide which constraints are more important to the science goals, and relax constraints until the observation becomes schedulable.
-Within the Background Limited special requirement, the user may select an acceptable background level higher than the default (of 10% above the minimum) to improve schedulability.
+Within the Background Limited special requirement, the user may select an acceptable background level higher than the default (of 10th percentile above the minimum) to improve schedulability.

-Users should assess whether the signal to noise estimates of their observations are sensitive to the level of the time variable background, using the ETC method described above.
+Users should assess whether the signal-to-noise estimates of their observations are sensitive to the level of the time variable background, using the ETC method described above.
 If yes, then the Background Limited special requirement should be added to the observation, to request scheduling when the background is relatively low.

 - Proposers should not use the Background Limited special requirement when it is not justified.
 Doing so will decrease schedulability while negligibly improving the signal-to-noise ratio.